-Some or all of the bond can be claimed for anything left undone by the tenant in relation to the tenancy, such as unpaid rent, damage to the property, or cleaning and gardening that hasn't been done or is insufficient.
+When final obligations relating to the tenancy are outstanding, some or all of the bond may be held in dispute, or claimed for the by the property manager.
+Examples of what may cause a bond dispute are items such as unpaid rent, damages to the property or its chattels, or cleaning and gardening that hasn't been done, or that is insufficient.